meschedl/Unckless-Lab-Notebook-Maggie/_posts/2022-03-28-DiNV-CRISPR-regions-PCR-test.md

 - Make 1:10 dilutions for the PCR primers in new tubes
   - 90ul molecular grade water
   - 10ul 100uM primer
-- Made 1:100 dilutions for the sgRNA primers in new tubes:
-  - 990ul molecular grade water
-  - 10ul 100uM primer
 - Vortexed diluted tubes, spun down, and kept on ice
 - All tubes stored in -20 freezer in primer box